Pen Pal Program

 Here’s an overview of what you can expect:

-- The opportunity to join a community of like minded STEM teachers from around the US.
-We have a summer conference and optional monthly meet-ups to share best practices and troubleshoot challenges.
-We use Slack for ongoing communication to share teaching resources, opportunities, and program wins!
-There is a wealth of knowledge in our teacher community – some of our teachers have been hosting the program for 5+ years, and have been teaching for over 25!
+3. The opportunity to join a community of like minded STEM teachers from around the US.
+We have a summer virtual training and optional virtual meet-ups throughout the year to share best practices and troubleshoot challenges.
+We share teaching resources, opportunities, and program wins!
+There is a wealth of knowledge in our teacher community – some of our teachers have been hosting the program for 9+ years, and have been teaching for over 25!

-- We’ll purchase and ship all materials (like stamps and envelopes) you will need to facilitate the program to your school for free.
+4. We’ll purchase and ship all materials (like stamps and envelopes) you will need to facilitate the program.
+The program is provided at no cost to your school.

 Eligibility Requirements

-- 1. We exclusively work with teachers at schools where at least 60% of students qualify for Free or Reduced Price Lunch (FRL) – Check your school’s percentage!
+1. LPS works at schools where at least 60% of students qualify for free or reduced price lunch (FRL).

-- – Applications are currently open for the 2022-23 school year!
-We will begin reviewing applications in mid May.
+– Applications are currently open for the 2025-26 school year!
+We will begin reviewing applications in early May.

-- – We will conduct phone interviews in May and June, and teachers will be selected and notified by the end of June.
+– We will conduct phone interviews in May, and teachers will be selected and notified by the end of June.

-- – During the summer, we will work to get the program approved at your school.
+– During the summer, we will work together to get the program approved at your school.

 Teacher recruitment is closed